Larry Jackson (racing driver)

 Larry Jackson (born May 12, 1974) is a Canadian professional stock car racing driver.
-He competes part-time in the NASCAR Canada Series, driving the Nos.
-84/85 Dodge for his own team, Larry Jackson Racing.
+He competes full-time in the NASCAR Canada Series, driving the No. 84 Dodge for his own team, Larry Jackson Racing.

 Racing career

 Jackson began racing at the age of fifteen.
 He debuted in the CASCAR Super Series East in 1994, finishing 24th in a race at Jukasa Motor Speedway.

 Jackson began racing in the Race of Champions Asphalt Modified Tour in 2002, and between 2003 and 2005 competed in races in both the National and North regions, before only running the North in 2006 and returning to both divisions in 2007.
 He competed in the 2003 Sunoco Race of Champions at Oswego Speedway in New York, finishing 32nd.

-He also made his ACT Late Model Tour debut in 2007, finishing sixth at Kawartha Speedway.
+Jackson also made his ACT Late Model Tour debut in 2007, finishing sixth at Kawartha Speedway.
 He again raced at an ACT race at Kawartha in 2008, scoring another top ten in eighth, and also made his Serie ACT Quebec, then the Serie ACT-Castrol, debut at Capital City Speedway, finishing 24th after overheating issues took him out of the race.

 In 2010, Jackson competed in two OSCAAR Outlaw Super Late Model Series events, finishing in the top-ten in both races.
 He also competed in that year's ACT Invitational at New Hampshire Motor Speedway, finishing in 34th.

 Jackson began competing in the NASCAR Canadian Tire Series in 2012.
 In his debut at Canadian Tire Motorsport Park, driving the No. 81 Dodge for Brian Barton, he started in twentieth and finished in sixteenth.
 He ran eight more races in the series in 2012, all in the No. 81, scoring his first top-ten at Barrie Speedway.

 In 2013, Jackson moved to Jim Bray's team and competed in all but one race, scoring a new best finish of seventh at Delaware Speedway.
 He continued competing for Jim Bray Autosport in 2014, competing in five races with a best finish of seventh at Edmonton International Raceway.
 Jackson competed in four races in Jim Bray's No. 98 in 2015, scoring a best finish of eighth at Autodrome Chaudière.